MarkLee7925/Student-Grade-Regression/README.md

 ## Results:

-The accuracies of each model were measured using R-Squared (R^2) Goodness-of-Fit and Root Mean Squared Error (RMSE) scoring.
+The accuracies of each model were measured using the R-Squared (R^2) Goodness-of-Fit and Root Mean Squared Error (RMSE) metrics.

 ### Math: